How to max your rewards points following the Avios and Nectar tie-up

 How to convert Nectar points into Avios, and vice versa

-To convert points, you'll need to link your Nectar and British Airways Executive Club accounts, which can be done on either the Nectar or British Airways Executive Club website.
-Next, you'll just need to select the 'Convert your points' option on either site.
+Normally, the next step is to select the 'Convert your points' option on either site.
+However, British Airways is currently having technical issues, so in order to swap Avios for Nectar points, you'll need to ring British Airways' points swap helpline on 0344 49 333 03.
+You can still swap Nectar points for Avios online.
 You can also choose to convert your points automatically in either direction, so if you have a preferred points scheme, you won't need to manually switch points over in the future.

 Plus, if you convert 1,600 or more Nectar points before 11.59pm on Sunday 14 February, you'll get a bonus 500 Avios (on top of the 1,000 from the conversion).
 Plus, anyone who does the conversion can also get double Nectar points (and therefore twice as many Avios) when shopping at Sainsbury's until 19 April 2021, which is a nice added boon.
 Don't want to say goodbye to your hard-earned Nectar points?
 Don't worry, you can swap them back after 14 February and still keep the bonus.